gndrmnn/nodepool/doc/source/aws.rst

          :type: bool
          :default: True

+         Deprecated alias for :attr:`providers.[aws].pools.public-ipv4`.

+      .. attr:: public-ipv4
+         :type: bool
+         :default: True

+         Specify if a public IPv4 address shall be attached to nodes.

+      .. attr:: public-ipv6
+         :type: bool
+         :default: True

-         Specify if a public ip address shall be attached to nodes.
+         Specify if a public IPv6 address shall be attached to nodes.

+      .. attr:: use-internal-ip
+         :type: bool
+         :default: false

+         If a public IP is attached but Nodepool should prefer the private IP, set this to true.

       .. attr:: host-key-checking
          :type: bool